Multi-Head RAG: Solving Multi-Aspect Problems with LLMs: Full Specification of Benchmarking Multi-Aspectuality

 \subsection{Multi-Aspect Query Generation}

-\else \textbf{Multi-Aspect Query Generation} \fi We also require queries that touch upon a given \textit{number of $n$ aspects}.
+We also require queries that touch upon a given \textit{number of $n$ aspects}.
 For example, a query with 10 aspects must contain a question about 10 different documents from 10 different categories.
-We create such queries by selecting $n$ categories, sampling a document from each selected category (ensuring there are no duplicates overall), and then generating a story that combines these documents, using an LLM (GPT-3.5 Turbo).
-We construct 25 queries with 1, 5, 10, 15 and 20 aspects (125 queries in total).
+We create such queries by selecting $n$ categories, sampling a document from each selected category (ensuring there are no duplicates overall), and then generating a story that combines these documents, using an LLM (GPT-4o, GPT-4o mini).
+We construct 160 queries with 1, 2, 3, 4, 5, 6, 10, 15, 20 and 25 aspects (1600 queries in total).
 An example multi-aspect query sent to the LLM that requires retrieving 10 documents from 10 different categories, is pictured in the top part of Figure~\ref{fig:query_detail}.

 \if 0

 \ales{Below - technical (codebase details from Roman):}